Welcome to e-asTTle

 e-asTTle provides teachers and school leaders with information that can be used to inform learning programmes and to apply teaching practice that maximises individual student learning.
 Many teachers using e-asTTle have found it to be a great tool for planning, for helping students to understand their progress, and for involving parents in discussions about how well their children are doing.

 Quick links to resources to support the e-asTTle writing tool

 Access to e-asTTle

 The Ministry of Education is committed to ensuring all schools can access e-asTTle.

 If your school does not already have access to e-asTTle and wants to be registered, please contact the Ministry of Education Service Desk.

 If you are already an e-asTTle registered school, information about setting up can be found here.

 Access to e-asTTle is maintained via the Education Sector Authentication and Authorisation (ESAA) system.
 Accordingly, any school staff member will require their own ESAA account (username and password).
-Download the e-asTTle access request form (School Roles) here:
+Link to the e-asTTle access request form (School Roles) below:

 External co-ordinators will also require an ESAA account.
-Download the e-asTTle access request form (External Co-ordinators) below.
-(Please note that this is a new form, as of January 2012.)
+Link to the e-asTTle access request form (External Co-ordinators) below.

 These are the only two forms that can be used to request access to e-asTTle.

 Bookmark this site!

 This site is the main source of information about e-asTTle.
 Bookmark the site and check back regularly for important updates in the What’s New section in the right hand column.